shtasik/memology/README.md

 This project is dedicated to the greatest achievement of humanity - Memes.
 Finding out the popularity of a meme based on its description and some other data from [KnowYourMemes.com](KnowYourMemes.com) sounds like a great idea for me.
 Wow.

-Parser outputs a csv file with the following fields:
+Parser outputs (*should output*) a csv file with the following fields:
 - *name* - name of the glorious meme
 - *added* - date the masterpiece was added to the site
 - *views* - how many mere mortals have witnessed the meme